unrealwork/atsd-use-cases/USVisa/README.md

    For more details on Redash click [here](https://redash.io/help-onpremise/setup/setting-up-redash-instance.html).

-* Install the ATSD database on your local configuration using the following command.
+* Install the ATSD database on your local configuration:

 ```sh
 docker run \